jeffmcfadden/PiThermostat/README.md

   You may select which GPIO pins connect to `cool`, `heat`, and `fan` via the settings interface, so the specifics there do not matter.

+  **Note**
+  If you are using your OneWire bus in parasitic power mode, you need to change this line in `/boot/config.txt`

+  Change `dtoverlay=w1-gpio` to `dtoverlay=w1-gpio,pullup=on`

+  You will need to reboot for this to take effect.

 ### Debugging

   If things aren't working right, here are some log files you might want to look into: